hazelcast/hazelcast-cpp-client/examples/README.md

   * **multimap**: Illustrates how to use multi_map which allows multiple values for a key.
   * **near-cache**: Illustrates how you can configure near-cache feature for imap with different eviction policies.
   * **partitionaware**: Illustrates how you can use partition aware keys for imap for putting the data into certain partitions.
-  * **query**: Illustrates how you can use different Predicate types for querying data from imap.
+  * **query**: Illustrates how you can use different predicate types for querying data from imap.
   * **remove_all**: Illustrates how you can use imap::remove_all with query predicate to remove certain entries based on the query matching.

 **distributed primitives** — Examples for basic distributed primitive structures.